The Ten Backpack Essentials for Backpacking & Hiking

 5. Knife/Repair Kit

-A knife is another handy tool in the backcountry and can be used in first aid, repairs, and food preparation.
-Look for small, lite-weight, easy-to-use options.
-Also, consider packing a small repair kit for fixing things like your backpack or tent in the field - at the very least, carry a knife and a small roll of duct tape.
+A knife is another handy tool in the backcountry.
+It can be used for first aid, repairs, and food preparation.
+Look for small, lightweight, easy-to-use options.

 AGC Recommendations: